sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

 - Sort the two smaller arrays
 - Merge the two sorted smaller arrays back into a single sorted array

 The above algorithm is overly simplistic because recursion actually removes the need for the second step.
 Since the algorithm is recursive, the array is actually divided until there are `n` subarrays that consist of a single element.
-This can be seen in the above gif when every element has a different color.
-Since a subarray of one element is already sorted, each subarray is then recursively merged back together such that they are in sorted order.
+This can be seen in the above gif when every element starts as a different color.
+Since a subarray of one element is already sorted, each subarray is then recursively merged back together in sorted order.
 A good visualization of this process can be seen here:

 <p align="center">
   <img src="/assets/images/data-structures-and-algorithms/sorting-algorithms/merge-sort-visualization.png" alt="merge-sort-visualization.png"/>